 Krisztina, She Wanders Abroad

-If you’re looking for the best beach destinations in Europe, look no further than Mallorca.
+If you’re looking for the best beach destinations in Europe, look no further than Mallorca, especially if you are travelling to Mallorca with a toddler.
 Part of the Balearic Islands on the Mediterranean Sea, Mallorca is home to some of the most beautiful white sandy beaches you’ll ever see.

 Mallorca is a popular summer destination among tourists but thanks to its Mediterranean climate, you can even take a dip in the sea in the shoulder seasons.
 If you’d rather avoid the peak season, it’s best to visit in spring when the island is a lot quieter.
 Fall is another great time to visit although keep in mind that this is the rainiest period in Mallorca which can deter you from spending much time on the beach.